paolomoretti/prolific/README.md

       assume "method testobj.testmethod() is called", ->
           testobj.testmethod()

+    it "should be able to test argument of a called method", -> assume "method testobj.testmethod is called 3 times", -> do testobj.testmethod
+        do testobj.testmethod
+        do testobj.testmethod

     it "should spy and check if a method is called with argument", -> testobj =
             testmethod: ->